 - No luxury car on this list has a base price of more than $100,000, although some will likely cross that line if you pick enough options.

 - Finally, we aren’t including luxury cars with boy-racer stripes and look-at-me paint jobs, but neither are we including the hoards of white-on-beige sedans that fill the airport rental lot.

 Simply put, these luxury cars make a statement while still being fun and more or less practical — although they can definitely let loose when the moment calls for it.
 Kind of like a good dad.

 Base Price: $55,300

-Although the 316HP, the all-wheel-drive V90 CC doesn’t pretend to be a sport sedan, it acquits itself quite nicely along twisting back roads.
+Although the 316HP, the all-wheel-drive V90 CC doesn’t pretend to be a luxury sport sedan, it acquits itself quite nicely along twisting back roads.
 Plus, its 8.3 inches of ground clearance and the ability to wade through a foot of water make it perfect for weekend camping trips.
 Sleek Swedish design and Thor’s Hammer-shaped headlights give the European wagon an almost sexy presence on the road.
 Inside, the ergonomically designed front seats are among the most comfortable of any car on the market, regardless of price.
 Volvo’s semi-autonomous Pilot Assist technology is more than happy to take control of the wheel for short bursts of time, even at highway speeds.
 It’s standard on the V90 CC and rivals anything flashier brands like Mercedes and Tesla have on the market.

 Ford F-150 Raptor